Cul de Sac (comic strip): Guest cartoonists and final strip

 On July 16, 2009, Thompson announced that he had been diagnosed with Parkinson's disease, a problem he described as "a pain in the fundament", which slowed him down but did not affect his drawing hand.
 He took a hiatus from the strip.

 During the hiatus several other cartoonists stepped in to draw the Cul de Sac characters.
 The guest artists were Michael Jantze (The Norm), Corey Pandolph (The Elderberries), Lincoln Peirce (Big Nate), Stephan Pastis (Pearls Before Swine), Ruben Bolling (Tom the Dancing Bug) and children's author Mo Willems.

 Upon Thompson's return to Cul de Sac on March 26, 2012, it was announced that children's book illustrator Stacy Curtis would become the inker of Cul de Sac.

 On August 17, 2012, Thompson announced that due to health issues he would be ending his work as a comic-strip creator, with his final Cul de Sac being published on September 23, 2012.

 While Thompson had originally planned to draw a final strip for the comic himself, one day before its previously announced publishing date he posted a message online, stating, "Spoiler alert – i couldn't draw a new Sunday so tomorrow's is a repeat too.
 Sorry!
 I'll do better next time."
 That strip was a rerun originally published on February 18, 2007, which had also appeared on the back cover of the first book collection, Cul De Sac: This Exit in 2008.
 In it, Petey explains to Alice how comic strips are "a mighty, yet dying art form."

 Thompson died at 58 on July 27, 2016.

 Characters and story

 Richard Thompson's Cul de Sac (November 20, 2005).
 To see this image at a higher resolution, go to Cul de Sac.

-Universal Press Syndicate describes Cul de Sac as "a light-hearted comic strip centered around a four-year-old girl and her suburban life experiences on a cul-de-sac with her friends Beni and Dill, older brother Petey and her classmates at Blisshaven Academy pre-school.
+Universal Press Syndicate describes Cul de Sac as "a light-hearted comic strip centered around Alice, a four-year-old girl and her suburban life experiences on a cul-de-sac with her friends Beni and Dill, older brother Petey and her classmates at Blisshaven Academy pre-school.
 Alice describes her father's car as a Honda-Tonka Cuisinart and talks to the class guinea pig, Mr. Danders.
 She has the typical older brother who plays jokes on her, and she contemplates ways to keep the scary clown from jumping out of the jack-in-the-box with friends."